corese-stack/corese-core/main/_sources/getting_started/getting_started_with_corese-core.md.txt

 ### 7.1.
 Fibonacci function call from Java

-This example shows how to define and compute the twelfth number of the Fibonnacci sequence.
+This example shows how to define and compute the twelfth number of the Fibonacci sequence.

 ```java
 // Open LDScript file